Why Biden excels nationally, struggles in early states

 **Want FOX News Halftime Report in your inbox every day?
 Sign up here.**

-On the roster: Why Biden excels nationally, struggles in early states - Time Out: The history of Veterans Day - Rep. Peter King announces retirement - House GOP prepare for impeachment hearings - Not so golden sponge cake
+On the roster: Why Biden excels nationally, struggles in early states - Time Out: The history of Veterans Day - Rep. Peter King announces retirement - House GOP prepares for impeachment hearings - Not so golden sponge cake

 WHY BIDEN EXCELS NATIONALLY, STRUGGLES IN EARLY STATES